narayananns/Ledger-App-using-Flutter-/README.md

 ## 📂 Project Structure

-The project follows a scalable directory structure:
+The project follows a scalable directory structure as follows:

 ```
 lib/